fontanf/knapsackwithconflictssolver/README.md

 # KnapsackWithConflictsSolver

-A solver for the knapsack problem with conflicts.
+Research code for the knapsack problem with conflicts / disjunctively constrained knapsack problem.

 ## Problem description